MyTerrain/Lawn_Care-Repo/README.md

    [] South
    [] West

-Application will allow user to input size of their yard
+4. Application will allow user to input size of their yard

-Application will be able to calculate the size of yard depending on the input from the user
+      - Application will be able to calculate the size of yard depending on the input from the user

-Convert to square feet
+            [] Convert to square feet

-Application will have side bar menu for easier navigation
+5. Application will have side bar menu for easier navigation

-Consist of the different type of Lawn Seed
+      [] Consist of the different type of Lawn Seed

-Consist of The Region
+      [] Consist of The Region

-Consist of the price
+      [] Consist of the price

-Application to display types of recommended grasses, water content, price and fertilizer type
+6. Application to display types of recommended
+   [] grasses/Lawn name
+   [] water content
+   [] price
+   [] fertilizer type

-Application will have request button that sends email to end-user
+7. Application will have request button that sends email to end-user []Request Button

 Non-Functional Requirements